What is Second Home Insurance?

 - You let the property to tenants rather than live there yourself.

-- Used as a weekday or weekend house.
+- The property is used as a weekday or weekend house.

-You should not consider second home insurance if your property is vacant or unoccupied, as this is a different type of risk all together.
-Read our guide on everything you need to know about empty homes, or head straight over to the unoccupied home insurance to choose the right insurance product for your property.
+You should not consider second home insurance if your property is vacant or unoccupied, as this is a different type of risk altogether.
+Read our guide on everything you need to know about empty homes, or head straight over to the unoccupied home insurance to choose the right insurance for your property.

 Most popular policy benefits: